cjshelton/blog/_posts/2019-12-18-rabbitmq-client-certificate-authentication.md

     : new List<AuthMechanismFactory> { externalMechanismFactory };
 ```

 At this point, you should have a working solution for authenticating with RabbitMQ using certificates.
-Check out the full code example on GitHub if you are having issues, or if you are interested in seeing the complete .NET example code.
+Check out the full code example on [GitHub][rabbitmq-demo-repo-url] if you are having issues, or if you are interested in seeing the complete .NET example code.

 [rabbitmq-url]: https://www.rabbitmq.com/getstarted.html
 [ssl-youtube-video-url]: https://youtu.be/T4Df5_cojAs